PrefectHQ/prefect/docs/guides/determining-upstream-dependencies.md

 A task or subflow's upstream dependencies can be inferred automatically via its inputs, or stated explicitly via the `wait_for` argument.

-!!! note
-    **Only return values from tasks** inform Prefect's in-flow dependency capabilities.
-Return values from non-task-decorated functions, including subflows, do not carry the same information about their origin as return values from tasks.

 ## Automatic dependencies